sebbex1337/BM_Search_Engine/README.md

 # BM_Search_Engine

 This is a search engine that searches for code language keywords.
-The project is written in GO for the backend and in Svelte for the frontend.
+The project is written in Go for the backend and in Svelte for the frontend.

 ## Getting Started